Updated February 20, 2026

 travelling-with-soap-leaves

 Some of the links on this page are affiliate links.
-If you use them to buy something, you don’t pay more, but this website earns a small commission, which helps pay the costs of running the site.
+If you use them to buy something, you don’t pay more, but Packing Light Travel earns a small commission, which helps pay the costs of maintaining the site.
 Thank you for your support.

 If you find this information useful, subscribe to the newsletter and free access to packing lists, checklists, and other tools in Packing Light Travel's Resource Library.